 - Midhowe Broch

-We take a late breakfast this morning and a short but glorious sea crossing carries us to the small Orcadian island of Rousay.
+We take a late breakfast this morning and then a short but glorious sea crossing carries us to the small Orcadian island of Rousay.
 Rousay abounds in prehistoric sites; over 100 have been recorded so far.
 The variety of structures found include brochs, burial cairns, standing stones, Norse burial cists, earth-houses, burnt mounds or knows, and Celtic chapels.

 Our circular coach tour of this island takes us first to Traverse Tuick, the tiny but unique double-storey Neolithic chambered cairn; we take turns to climb down into it.

 Not far down the road is the long chambered Blackhammer Cairn with its decorative facing stones.
 The structure is a typical stalled cairn, with an interior divided into seven compartments by pairs of upright stone slabs.
 Here, in c.3,000 BC, the dead were laid with their ancestors’ bones.
-Although each of these tombs may have been used for hundreds of years, however, only a few skeletons were found in each.
+Although each of these tombs may have been used for hundreds of years, only a few skeletons were found in each.
 At least 15 such cairns have been found on the island of Rousay alone.

 After a light lunch in a local restaurant with sea views, we drive on to Midhowe Cairn which we reach by a short but steep walk down the fields to the rocky shore.
 This vast Neolithic burial mound was truly monumental; we view its interior compartments and impressive stonework from walkways above it.
 Chambered tombs of this kind were communal burial places; the remains of at least 25 humans have been found here.